Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 Philadelphia, who described its implementation in an 1879 journal article.[@AutomaticTTT] According to the article, the machine was built and exhibited in 1878 before being moved to the University of Pennsylvania.
-Its whereabouts (if it still exists) are currently unknown.{%fn%}For more about Freeland, see @VictorianTTT.{%endfn%} This machine predates any other implementations by some 70 years!
+Its whereabouts (if it still exists) are currently unknown.[^freeland] This machine predates any other implementations by some 70 years!

+[^freeland]: For more about Freeland, see @VictorianTTT.

 > [!figure]
 >